cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-workstation.md

 A list of available platforms will be shown, where you can choose the **Linux Workstation**.

 On the create a new platform window provide a platform name of your choice. ***Note that only lower case and dash (-) are allowed characters*** and Workstation Size.
-From the dropdown list selet from a list of predefined sizes (*note that each resource used reduces the number of resources in the allocated quota for the project/tenancy*) and a select the data volume size for your workstation which will be available at `/data`.
+From the dropdown list select from a list of predefined sizes (*note that each resource used reduces the number of resources in the allocated quota for the project/tenancy*) and a select the data volume size for your workstation which will be available at `/data`.
 If you want to make changes to the configurations, use the back button, otherwise click on Create Platform.

 {{<mark>}}Can we have an image showing the options when creating a workstation here?{{</mark>}}

-The platform scheduling window shown below will then enable you to review the current requested resource count/size against the projected resouce usage and the tenant resource quota/allocation.
+The platform scheduling window shown below will then enable you to review the current requested resource count/size against the projected resource usage and the tenant resource quota/allocation.

 {{<image src="img/docs/azimuth-images/Azimuth-platform-resource-consumption-Page.jpg" caption="Platform Scheduling" wrapper="col-6 mx-auto text-center">}}